Author's purpose guide for teachers and students.

 • A product review that describes the features, benefits, and drawbacks of a particular item.
 The author uses descriptive language to give the reader a clear sense of the product and whether it might suit their needs.

 How to Identify: In the case of fiction writing which describes, the reader will notice the writer using lots of sensory details in the text.
 Our senses are how we perceive the world, and to describe their imaginary world, writers will draw heavily on language that appeals to these senses.
-In both fiction and nonfiction, readers will notice the writer will rely heavily on adjectives in their writing.
+In both fiction and nonfiction, readers will notice that the writer relies heavily on adjectives.

 author's purpose | authors purpose anchor chart | The Author's Purpose for students and teachers | literacyideas.com